prajwal2308/DIS_PROJECT_LoRAWAN/README.md

 - Bash shell to run shell scripts

 ## Warnings
-- Script has Deeper cleanup of Docker Images, Containers and Volumes.<br>
+- Script has Deeper cleanup of Docker Images, Containers, Volumes and Networks used within project <br>
 - Necessary backup is required if there are other containers.

 ## Run time